 - Excessive grooming or licking

 Cats mask any sign of discomfort.
 Felines worry that demonstrating pain is showing weakness.
 This opens the cat up to attacks from predators.

 Cat Limping and Arching Its Back

 A cat that limps is clearly in pain.
 Before seeing a vet, assess what is causing the problem.
 Reasons for cats to limp include:

 - Foreign objects embedded in the paw

 - Muscles strains or pulls

 Check your cat’s paws for any signs of embedded glass or wood.
 If you find no foreign objects, the problem is musculoskeletal.

 It is easy for cats to pull muscles.
 Your cat may have fallen from height.
 It may have misjudged a jump between 2 surfaces.
 It may have pounced too quickly while hunting.
 Moving too quickly can pull or tear muscle tissue.

 These muscle pulls could be the legs, back, or abdomen.
 The limp and arched back is an attempt at reducing the impact on the pained area.
 This injury is treated with restricted movement and pain medication.

 Arthritis will reveal itself gradually.
 According to the Journal of Neurophysiology, the symptoms worsen over time.
-Your cat is reluctant to place weight on painful joints.
-This explains the limp and arched back.
+Your cat is reluctant to place weight on painful joints, explaining the limp and arched back.

 Old Cat Walking with Hunched Back

-It is believed that 80% of cats aged ten or over have arthritis.
+It is believed that 80% of cats aged 10 or over have arthritis.
 The condition isn’t breed or size-specific.
-Any cat can develop arthritis later in life.
 Common symptoms of this condition are:

 - Reluctance to use the litter box